Covington Georgia and Newton County Salvation Army.

 Assistance has been offered to the greater Covington Georgia community from the Salvation Army since the 1960s.
-A number of services and programs are offered to those who need help, including food and financial assistance.
+A number of services and programs are offered to those who need help, including food, limited rent help and financial assistance.
 Volunteers at the social service agency also administer financial assistance to low income and struggling people who are faced with past-due bills, housing expenses, or those who are in need of paying for prescriptions or experiencing a crisis or financial emergency.

 The Salvation Army Service Center is located at 5193 Washington Street.
 At this location is the Family Store.
 At this particular center families can receive new and gently used household items such as furniture, clothing and household supplies at a discounted price.
 A number of volunteers are also on site to help the less fortunate.
 Call (770) 786-2107.